- Latin America

 My sister was the only one who was seriously excited for me, despite the fact that she was totally jealous that she couldn’t tag along.
 She had even written her senior thesis on Palestine.
 We said our goodbyes and I made my way up to my terminal.
 On my way, I reflected back on the preparation for this trip.
 I had taken an online TEFL course with International TEFL Academy, which equipped me for my upcoming teaching job, along with supplying me the job itself.

 In college I was gripped by the complexities and intricacies of the Palestinian/Israeli problem ever since my research of it began.
 The conflict dates back decades, almost reaching a century now, and it continues to be an issue, seemingly, without a solution.
 Because the issues are tied to religious differences, historical claims, economic endeavors, territory disputes, nationalism and politics, it makes for a very emotional and problematic situation that threatens the equilibrium in, not only the region, but in the world.
 I believe it is one conflict that everyone should be familiar with because of how it has and will continue to affect us as Americans.

-Lindsey Baker is 25 from a small town in Arkansas, where she also received her BA in religion.
-She worked with the elderly before she took off to travel and teach children in the West Bank and Turkey.
+Lindsey Baker is 25 from a small town in Arkansas, where she also received her BA in Religion.
+She worked with the elderly before she took off to travel and teach English to children in the West Bank of Palestine, and Turkey.

 Want to Learn More About Teaching English Abroad?